chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 **_How?_**
 * Name the app and describe its character with words like playful or reliable, dynamic or solid, etc.
+* This is a team effort and something you will have most likely already done in Sprint 1

 **_Resources:_**